On the generalized Cheeger problem and an application to 2d strips: -Cheeger sets for rectangles

 \begin{thm}[Structure theorem of $\alpha$-Cheeger sets for rectangles] For any $\alpha \in (1,2)$ the following holds: \begin{itemize} \item[(i)]if $L < M(\alpha) + 2$, then $R_L$ has a unique $\alpha$-Cheeger set, obtained from the whole $R_L$ by cutting away the corners with four arcs of radius $r$, being

-\item[(ii)]if $L= M(\alpha)+2$, then $R_L$ has a unique $\alpha$-Cheeger set, obtained from the whole $R_L$ by cutting away the corners with four arcs of radius $r=1$; \item[(iii)]if $L> M(\alpha)+2$, then $R_L$ has not a unique $\alpha$-Cheeger set; more precisely, its $\alpha$-Cheeger sets are all rectangles of sides $M(\alpha)$ and $2$ topped by two half-disks of radius $1$ which fit into $R_L$. \end{itemize} \end{thm} \begin{proof} From the proofs of Lemma~\ref{secondo} and Corollary~\ref{terzo} we already know that a Cheeger set $\C^\alpha_L$ can only have two shapes: if $r<1$, then it coincides with the whole rectangle without the four corners, which are cut away by four arcs of circle with radius $r$; on the other hand, if $r=1$, then it is some rectangle topped with two half-circles of radius $1$.
-Moreover, in the second case, we have already calculated in Corollary~\ref{terzo} the exact length $M=M(\alpha)$ of the horizontal side of the rectangle contained in $\C^\alpha_L$.
+\item[(ii)]if $L= M(\alpha)+2$, then $R_L$ has a unique $\alpha$-Cheeger set, obtained from the whole $R_L$ by cutting away the corners with four arcs of radius $r=1$; \item[(iii)]if $L> M(\alpha)+2$, then $R_L$ has not a unique $\alpha$-Cheeger set; more precisely, its $\alpha$-Cheeger sets are all the rectangles of sides $M(\alpha)$ and $2$ topped by two half-disks of radius $1$ which fit into $R_L$. \end{itemize} \end{thm} \begin{proof} As noticed above, if $L<M(\alpha)+2$ then it is necessarily $r<1$, and thus by Lemma~\ref{zeresimo} an $\alpha$-Cheeger set must be as in Figure~\ref{rectangles}~(left), that is, the whole rectangle with the four corners cut away with arcs of radius $r$.
+Hence, an $\alpha$-Cheeger set is completely characterized by the value of $r$: notice that, in principle, there could be more $\alpha$-Cheeger sets, corresponding to different values of $r$.
+For any $0<t<1$, let us now call $\RR_t$ the rectangle $R_L$ with the four corners cut away with quarters of circle of radius $t$: by construction, the $\alpha$-Cheeger sets are exactly the sets $\RR_t$ minimizing the $\alpha$-Cheeger ratio.
+Since the perimeter and area of $\RR_t$ can be calculated as